Skip to main content

 Click to view

 The MCP server acts as a bridge, allowing your AI tool to call StackGen's capabilities.
-You can either configure:
+Let's learn how to configure StackGen MCP Server across your IDEs in detail.

 Click to view